In Stock

 Pruning

 From the third year onward, keep 8–12 well-spaced main branches.
+Shorten main branches by about a quarter to control size, encourage new growth, and maintain a balanced shape.
 Trim last season’s small side shoots on fruiting branches back to 1 bud and newer side shoots to 2–4 buds.
-Remove low, crowded, crossing, or old branches to encourage strong new growth.
-Older wood is usually thicker, darker, and woodier and should be removed to maintain productivity.
+This helps to form short, productive fruiting spurs and prepare them for future cropping.
+Remove low, crowded, crossing, or old branches to encourage strong new growth and keep the bush open and productive.

 Harvest